guidoAlbarello/neuralRendering/README.md

     * **materials**: Different types of materials are stored here.
       **shaders**: Glsl shaders are stored here.
   * **training**: Here is stored the code for training a neural network based on a dataset.
 Mainly code in python.

+## Instructions to run

+Run *node server.js* to boot up the rendering server.